open/close all folders

 - Lalo for the duration of Nacho's effort to recover the drugs while avoiding being noticed by the Narcos about to raid the building.
 He is noshing on snacks as Nacho heads towards the building, and seems apprehensive as if watching a suspenseful scene in a TV show.

-- Saul's overreaction to the elevator stoppage that he arranges so he can get some alone time to churn through a bunch of client deals with ADA Ericsen.
+- Saul arranges an the elevator stoppage so he can get some alone time to churn through a bunch of client deals with ADA Ericsen.
+His over-acted reaction seals it.

 - At the end of the episode, while Saul walks down the street, talking to his clients through his headset while eating ice cream, Nacho drives up from behind him and Saul immediately stops talking with his clients when he sees him again.
 When Nacho tells him to get in his car, Saul tries to tell him he's busy but Nacho's only response is opening the back door for him to get in.
 Before Saul gets in his car, Nacho points to his ice cream and shakes his finger no, forcing Saul to drop his ice cream on the ground before they drive off.